Castle of Mytilene: History of the castle

 New construction to modernize the castle was undertaken in 1643-1644 by Bekir Pasha, in the days of Sultan Ibrahim Khan, perhaps in view of the Cretan War (1645–69) or because of destruction by earthquake.
 They carried out repairs to the walls, erecting a new wall in front of the existing medieval wall.
 In front of these new structures a deep wide moat was created.

 Other changes and additions followed, the most important of which was made in 1677 by the Ottomans.
 The lower north sections of the fortifications were added.
 The Ancient Theatre of Mytilene was used for construction materials.
 In 1756 Admiral Kuramadji added a polygonal tower near the harbor of Epano Skala.

 During the 19th century the function and character of the castle changed.
 The castle exhibited a more military character, as indicated by the barracks built near the madrasa and the neighboring gunpowder vault.
 Its walls, however, were not thick or strong enough to withstand attack by cannons, especially from the seaward side.

 The island was captured by Greece during the First Balkan War, on November 8, 1912.
 After 1912 the castle was used as a source of building material to construct refugee housing which gradually brought about its ruin.
 The intramural segment continued to be inhabited until shortly after the Second World War.
-The locals also established brothels (closed since the 1980s) in the Lower Castle.

 The castle is currently used for local festivals in the summer and tourist tours it is declared a historical site.